 Your ATV provides storage for the owner's manual so you'll have it with you for easy reference.
-Store your owner's manual (1) in the plastic document bag under of the seat (2).
+Store your owner's manual (1) in the plastic document bag underside of the seat (2).

-The owner's manual and spare fuses (3) should be stored in the plastic document bag (4).
+The owner's manual, spare fuse (3) and screw (4) should be stored in the plastic document bag (5) and fastened with the rubber band (6).

-Be careful not to flood this area when washing your ATV or riding through water.
+Be careful not to flood this area when washing your ATV.